turbocrime/ragu/book/src/protocol/core/accumulation/pcs.md

 In the [last step](../nark.md#nark) of our NARK, the verifier needs to verify many polynomial evaluations on different polynomials.
-Naively running an instance of [PCS evaluation](../../prelim/bulletproofs.md) protocol for each claim are expensive.
+Naively running an instance of [PCS evaluation](../../prelim/bulletproofs.md) protocol for each claim is expensive.
 Instead, we use batching techniques to aggregate all evaluation claims into a single claim that can be verified once.
 This is sometimes called _multi-opening_ or _batched opening_ in the literature.
 Here is how Ragu